sarah-zhan/quote-generator/README.md

 ✔️ It was quite scared at first because of all the new tech stacks which I have never learnt before.
 However, the basic logic seems aligning with other languages.
 Try it out and believe in yourself.
 Have fun...

 💁‍♀️ DON'T download yarn.
 AWS lambda need to use NodeJS 16.
 Node 18 does NOT work.
-Sharp package need to install in a specific way.
+Sharp package need to install in a specific way ```npm i --arch=x64 --platform=linux sharp```